rjaksik/replicationOrigins/README.md

 </td>
 <td>
 <p>
-version of the reference genome supported values are hg19 and hg38 (default: hg19)
+version of the reference genome, supported values are hg19 and hg38 (default: hg19)
 </p>
 </td>